tek's rating:

 Caution: spoilers.

 This came out in 2001, and I think I must have seen it not too long after that, on TV or something.
 I mean, I remember the idea of having seen it, but when I watched it again in 2018, on DVD, nothing about it was really more familiar to me than it would have been just from having seen bits and pieces in commercials or whatever.
 That's just how bad my memory is.
 Anyway, it's the first movie in a major franchise, based on the first book in the Harry Potter series by J.K.
-Rowling, none of which I've read (nor do I plan to).
+Rowling, none of which I've read (nor do I plan to, because fuck her).
 It was directed by Chris Columbus, with a score by John Williams.
 And of course, some of its stars were already famous, while others quickly became famous because of this franchise.
 Also I should say that I was aware that the book on which the movie is based was called "Harry Potter and the Philosopher's Stone" when first published in the UK, but changed to "Sorcerer's Stone" for its US publication.
 However, I don't recall being aware (though I may have been at some point) that the movie also had the title "Philosopher's Stone" in the UK.
 I was a bit surprised to discover that after watching the DVD, when reading about it online, since the characters actually said "sorcerer's stone" numerous times in the movie.
 But apparently the actors filmed the lines both ways.
 Weird.

 Anyway, it begins with a couple of professors from Hogwarts School of Witchcraft and Wizardry walking along an ordinary street in the ordinary world.
 Well... one of them, Albus Dumbledore (Richard Harris), has a magical device that lets him turn off street lights, or whatever.
 And the other one, Minerva McGonagall (Maggie Smith), is a cat when we first see her.
 But she soon transforms into human form.
 And they're both soon joined by a half-giant named Rubeus Hagrid (Robbie Coltrane), who flies in on a moped, or whatever.
 And he's brought a baby with him, Harry Potter, who has a scar on his forehead.
 They leave Harry on the doorstep of his aunt and uncle, Petunia and Vernon Dursley.